 Renting Bikes in Texel

-shop was easy to find and the paved and unpaved paths around Texel are fantastic.
-We biked to the lighthouse and northern beach, across gorgeous sand dunes.
+After setting up our little tent we headed to rent bikes and explore the island.
+Because it is the Netherlands a bike rental shop was easy to find a shop and get bikes for a reasonable price.
+Also, the bike paths around Texel are fantastic.
+We opted to bike to the lighthouse and northern beach, across gorgeous sand dunes.
 The beach is lovely, and despite being a sunny day in the Netherlands, it was not at all crowded.
-This is vastly different to so many other beaches near Amsterdam which are jam packed on rare sunny days.
-After a walk along the beach we biked back through the sand dunes before heading into De Cocksdorp village.
+This is vastly different to so many other beaches near Amsterdam which are jam-packed on those rare sunny days.
+After a walk along the beach, we biked back through the sand dunes and headed into De Cocksdorp village.

-At the camping site we prepared our feast and watched the sun set and a light fog roll in.
-While it had been warm during the day, it was a cool evening, but luckily our little bbq had been converted into a small fire, which we sat around for awhile enjoying the quiet tranquility and toasting marshmallows.
-I had been hoping to see crystal clear stars, however, in summer that far north in the Netherlands, there was still a little light in the sky, so I unfortunately did not get to enjoy many stars at all!
+At the camping site, we prepared our feast and watched the sunset and a light fog roll in.
+While it had been warm during the day, it was a cool evening, but luckily our little bbq had been converted into a small fire, which we sat around for a while enjoying the quiet tranquility and toasting marshmallows.
+I had been hoping to see crystal clear stars, however, in summer that far north in the Netherlands, there was still a little light in the sky, so I, unfortunately, did not get to enjoy many stars at all!

 To get to Texel from Amsterdam you will need to catch the train to Den Helder, then catch a local bus (#33) from the train station to the ferry, then hop on a ferry over to Texel.
 It will take just over 2 hours to get to the island and you can find all the train, bus and ferry timetables here.
 More information on camping and things to do on Texel can be found here.